-Those students who hold a preliminary administrator license who earn a regionally accredited doctoral degree in Educational Leadership may qualify for a TSPC waiver of the advanced institutional Professional Administrator License program or the assessment of advanced competencies for the ProAL.
-Candidates apply for the ProAL license directly to TSPC independent of any recommendation from Lewis & Clark College [OAR 584-080-0022, (4) (c) (A)].
-For more information consult the GSEC Director of Career and Licensing office.
+Those PK-12 concentration students who hold a principal license who earn a regionally accredited doctoral degree in Educational Leadership may qualify for a TSPC waiver of the advanced institutional Professional Administrator License program or the assessment of advanced competencies for the ProAL.
+Candidates apply for a waiver of licensure requirement directly to TSPC independent of any recommendation from Lewis & Clark College [OAR 584-200-0100].